Constitution of the Highland Rim Bicycle Club, Inc.

 - After payment of all liabilities, the remaining assets in case of dissolution of the Club shall be given to the League of American Bicyclists.

-- The Annual meeting of the membership shall be held in November of each year.
+- The annual business meeting of the membership shall be held in the fourth quarter of each year.

 - The membership shall meet whenever the President deems it necessary, but in no case less than once every three months.